 Recode does a great job of breaking down Apple’s logic for their new subscription service.
 Apple’s track record does make parts of the offer compelling.
 Apple would bring publishers expanded reach and new audiences at an incredible scale.

 Some publishers are excited at the prospect of the reach and scale that Apple could generate.
 Others argue that Apple taking half of the subscription revenue is too high a cost considering Apple typically takes 15 to 30% of the revenue it generates when someone buys something from the App Store.

-Apple would own audience data and insights, as well as transaction data.
+- Apple would own audience data and insights as well as transaction data.

 That little detail turns a lousy offer into a backbreaking one.